-Obviously, I never use these yellow rice packages from the store when I make this traditional dish for my own family!
+Obviously, I never use these yellow rice packages from the store.
+They are anything but healthy!

-It is very easy to prepare yellow rice with no additives or MSG – only truly authentic flavor and the benefit of homemade broth to aid digestion.
+It is very easy to prepare yellow rice with no additives or MSG!
+By using homemade broth, the dish offers truly authentic flavor with the additional benefit of easy digestion.